Wohesi/progtheorie/algorithms/README.md

 > for the DSATUR algorithm the choice of which vertex to colour next
 > is decided heuristically based on the characteristics of the current
 > partial colouring of the graph.
-This choice is based primarily on the saturation
+This choice is based firstly on the saturation
-> degree of the vertices, defined as follows.
+> of the vertices and secondly on the degree of these nodes.

 *A Guide to Graph Colouring - Algorithms and Applications, page 39 - by R.M.R.
 Lewis*